EntelectChallenge/2018-TowerDefence/rules.md

 **Scores will be used to determine a victor in the event of a stalemate or draw.**

 ## Game Engine Rules
-* Each player gets a turn, and the turns is at the same time for both players.
+* Each player gets a turn, and the turns run at the same time for both players.
-* Each bot will get a time of 5 seconds to execute its commands.
+* Each bot will get a maximum time of 5 seconds to execute each command.
-* There will be a maximum of 1000 turns for each side, at which point the game will be given to the player with the highest score.
+* There will be a maximum of 1000 turns for each side, at which point the game the victor will be determined by the highest score.
 * The game engine will process commands in the following order:
 	* Building will be created, based on the commands from the player.
 	* Projectiles will be generated from any attack buildings, if they can fire that turn.